Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 ### Execution Model Deep Dive

 Consider Solana's parallel execution like a restaurant kitchen with a manager who can see each order's complete ingredient list before cooking starts.
 Non-overlapping orders that use different accounts get assigned to different cooking stations and prepare simultaneously, maximizing kitchen efficiency.
 When orders overlap by sharing the same accounts, they must wait in line to prevent conflicts and ensure food safety.
-Priority fees work similarly to rush charges in this scenario - pay more and the kitchen prioritizes your order when stations are busy.
+Priority fees work similarly to rush charges in this scenario - pay more and the kitchen prioritizes the order when stations are busy.
 Remove one popular bottleneck account from the system, and suddenly many more transactions can process in parallel.

 This represents a fundamental departure from Ethereum's approach, where transactions execute sequentially even when they don't actually conflict with each other.
 Solana's method **scales naturally with hardware improvements**: more CPU cores directly translate to more **parallel transaction processing** capacity, creating a clear path for performance scaling as hardware continues advancing.